104 - Business Conduct

-To this end, University staff employees must conduct themselves with honesty and integrity and exercise sound judgment when engaging in activities and performing responsibilities on behalf of the University.
+University staff employees must conduct themselves with honesty and integrity and exercise sound judgment when engaging in activities and performing responsibilities on behalf of the University.
 In addition to these principles, all University staff employees must comply with University and department policies, professional standards, and the letter and spirit of applicable laws and regulations.

 - Working at The University: The University values diversity and champions the fundamental principle of treating others with respect.
 The University also is committed to providing a safe work environment in which discrimination, harassment, and acts or threats of violence are not tolerated.
 The University expects its staff employees to treat each other and those with whom they have business dealings on behalf of the University with respect, honesty, integrity, and civility.
 (See Policies U201 Equal Opportunity Employment, U609 Harassment, Discrimination and Sexual Misconduct, and U208 Termination of Employment.)